Forests and Rangelands Tools

 Forest Operations Equipment Catalog

 Are you looking for information concerning the tools, equipment, and techniques used to extract biomass from the forest?
-The Forest Operations Equipment Catalog provides information and tools pertaining to equipment used in forest operations.
+Located on the Forest Service Forest Management website, the Forest Operations Equipment Catalog provides information and tools pertaining to equipment used in forest operations.

 Applied Wildland Fire Research in Support of Project Level Hazardous Fuels Planning Project

 The Applied Wildland Fire Research in Support of Project Level Hazardous Fuels Planning Project provides decision support in the form of research information and new tools for project-level fuels planning.
 Their goal is to improve access and use of research information.
 The synthesis represents the collective judgment of the most knowledgeable scientific experts in forest, wildlife and plant ecology, fire behavior, fire ecology, social science and other fields.